Heart: Nerve supply

 The heart receives nerve signals from the vagus nerve and from nerves arising from the sympathetic trunk.
 These nerves act to influence, but not control, the heart rate.
 Sympathetic nerves also influence the force of heart contraction.
 Signals that travel along these nerves arise from two paired cardiovascular centres in the medulla oblongata.
 The vagus nerve of the parasympathetic nervous system acts to decrease the heart rate, and nerves from the sympathetic trunk act to increase the heart rate.
 These nerves form a network of nerves that lies over the heart called the cardiac plexus.

 The vagus nerve is a long, wandering nerve that emerges from the brainstem and provides parasympathetic stimulation to a large number of organs in the thorax and abdomen, including the heart.
-The nerves from the sympathetic trunk emerge through the T1-T4 thoracic ganglia and travel to both the sinoatrial and atrioventricular nodes, as well as to the atria and ventricles.
+The nerves from the sympathetic trunk emerge through the T1–T4 thoracic ganglia and travel to both the sinoatrial and atrioventricular nodes, as well as to the atria and ventricles.
 The ventricles are more richly innervated by sympathetic fibers than parasympathetic fibers.
 Sympathetic stimulation causes the release of the neurotransmitter norepinephrine (also known as noradrenaline) at the neuromuscular junction of the cardiac nerves.
-This shortens the repolarization period, thus speeding the rate of depolarization and contraction, which results in an increased heart rate.
+This shortens the repolarisation period, thus speeding the rate of depolarisation and contraction, which results in an increased heart rate.
 It opens chemical or ligand-gated sodium and calcium ion channels, allowing an influx of positively charged ions.
 Norepinephrine binds to the beta–1 receptor.